Bvngee/bvngee.com/src/content/blog/website-explanation.md

 # Results

 And, bam!
-If you're reading, that's because the setup is working.
+If you're reading this, that's because the setup is working.

-Ignoring the fact that what I have now is a likely unmaintable, definitely overly-complicated and unnecessarily custom system, this is a success :P.
+Ignoring the fact that what I have now is a likely unmaintable, definitely overly-complicated and unnecessarily custom system, this is a success! :P

 Most importantly, I learned a shit ton of stuff throughout the process.
 That's what it was about anyways.
 There might be one or two other people that ever read things I post or appreciate the effort put into this site.
-That's not really what I'm doing it for.
+I don't mind though.
 It's for myself and for fun--and that I have achieved :)